West Herts Breast Care Unit

 We also schedule procedures on the opposite breast, if this becomes necessary to achieve better symmetry.
 This may involve reducing its size or lifting the breast by tightening the skin, with or without an additional implant.

-Many patients also like to have a nipple reconstruction, which we can do under local anaesthetic followed by nipple tattooing at least 3 moths after the reconstruction.
+Many patients also like to have a nipple reconstruction, which we can do under local anaesthetic.
+Nipple areola tattooing can be performed three months after reconstruction, but currently there is a waiting list for this procedure.

 Mr Simon Thomson, Consultant Breast, Reconstructive and General Surgeon